-Dutch yard Heesen has joined the hull and superstructure of its 50-metre aluminium motor yacht known as Project Orion.
-Work is progressing at Heesen's facility in Oss in the Netherlands with delivery scheduled for the first quarter of 2025.
+Dutch yard Heesen has announced the launch of a 50-metre motor yacht known as Project Orion.
+The aluminium build hit the water at the shipyard's facility in Oss, the Netherlands, with delivery scheduled for spring 2025.

-The yacht, which is also known as YN 20750, is being built on speculation.
-Once complete, she will join sisterships Home and Amare II on the water.
+Project Orion, which is also known as YN 20750, has been built on speculation and joins sisterships Home and Amare II on the water.
 Frank Laupman, together with his studio Omega Architects, designed the yacht's exterior.

 Accommodation is for 12 guests across six cabins, including an owners' suite located on the main deck forward as well as a full-beam VIP cabin on the lower deck.
 The design team has made full use of the yacht's large windows, low bulwarks and internal layout to satisfy a brief for comfortable, yet elegant interiors.
 "The interior style of Project Orion is the result of our research moved by matching and partially contrasting needs: comfort in luxury," said designer Cristiano Gatto.